 - Lowers blood pressure

 Hiking does require proper hiking gear, including durable hiking boots, a backpack, and plenty of water.

 If the hike is all-day, make sure to bring proper nutrition such as nuts, dried fruit, and power bars.
 You will also want to have sun protection, and if the hike goes past sundown, make sure to bring illumination in the form of a headlamp for lighting.
 However, cell phones usually have built-in flashlights that can be used in case the headlamp dies.

 Planning and familiarizing yourself with the trail is imperative so you do not get lost.
 Knowing in advance the intensity rating is also essential because you do not want to attempt a grueling hike when you are a beginner.

 Health Benefits of Cycling

 The great thing about cycling is that it can be done indoors and outside.
+If you want something more intense and adventurous, mountain biking may be worth considering.
 Regardless of choice, the health benefits are phenomenal.